There is increasing pressure on CIOs to do more with fewer resources to transform the business digitally.

 • considering the strategic vision versus the problems and noise.

-In this panel discussion, ADAPT’s Principal Research Analyst Peter Hind, explores practical ways to drive growth and lead innovation with expert insights from Damon Rees – Former CEO of Service NSW, Angela Anthony – EGM IT and Digital at Dulux Group and Sami Yalavac, former CIO Bupa Health Services.
+In this panel discussion, ADAPT’s Principal Research Analyst Peter Hind, explores practical ways to drive growth and lead innovation with expert insights from Damon Rees – former CEO of Service NSW, Angela Anthony – EGM IT and Digital at Dulux Group and Sami Yalavac, former CIO Bupa Health Services.

 Key Takeaways